 It is to be stressed that this is a preliminary study and has yet to be peer-reviewed.

-But it does point to the importance of foods such as sauerkraut, kimchi, yoghurt and miso in maintaining the immune system.
+But it does point to the importance of fermented food such as sauerkraut, kimchi, yoghurt and miso in maintaining the immune system.
 Keeping young folk healthy and fit is all about a healthy lifestyle, great diet and care and attention.
 Children and fermented foods are an important combination to consider.

 Your growing child will benefit from eating the right balanced diet, including fermented foods, to maintain a healthy immune system to ward off bad bugs.
 However, they may, at first, baulk at the distinctive sour taste.